mark-7036/Next-Generation-Firewall-Platform/README.md

 **Happy firewalling! 🔥**

-*pfSense for Windows — Secure your network, one rule at a time.*
+*Securly— Secure your network, one rule at a time.*